infsystems5/blog_test/test_HierarchicalAttentionNetwork.md

 # Text Classification with Hierarchical Attention Network

 Contrary to the most text classification implementations, HAN considers not only the hierarchical structure of documents (document - sentences - words), but also includes an attention mechanism that's able to find the most important words and sentences given the whole contexts, whereas other methods only return importances resulting from previous words.
+Summarizing, HAN tries to find a solution to these problems, previous works did not consider:
+* Not every word in a sentence and every sentence in a document is equally important to extract the main information from the document.
+* To extract the main information, it is not enough to work with the single information of each word, but to get the context of all sentences and word interactions.
+In this way, HAN performs better in predicting the class of a given document.
 To start from scratch, have a look at this example: